Epic Art Terms & Policies

 Registrants must provide details of any medical, health or allergy related needs of students.

-Gloves are mandatory for anyone handling food as part of a celebration or helping a student with any food items, such as, opening a yogurt or hot food container that's stuck.
-Epic Art will also provide gloves for students while accessing a common area that may contain food or drink items, and hand washing before/after use.
+Gloves are mandatory for anyone handling food as part of a celebration or helping a student with any food items, such as, a stuck yogurt or hot food container.

 DROP & PICK UP PROCEDURES

-Students must be accompanied by a parent or guardian arriving and leaving any Epic program.
+Students must be accompanied by a parent or guardian arriving and departing any Epic program.

 Students will only be released to persons listed on registration form at exit door, outside.